 Without creativity, we’d all be out of business.
-Creation and innovation is central to every organisation, but without proper nurturing, it’s stifled – meaning business stagnates and morale drops.
+Creation and innovation are central to every organization, but without proper nurturing, it’s stifled – meaning business stagnates and morale drops.
 What can we do about it?

 Worryingly, it seems the modern workplace itself is causing the problem.

 According to a recent survey of 100 people, just 28% of those surveyed were at their most creative during team brainstorming sessions, and only 36% felt most inspired while working with other people.

 With open-plan offices, and brainstorming as the usual means of generating ideas, the results are eye-opening.
 The question posed by My Own Stationery, the online retailer who conducted the survey, is critical.

 How can we bring creativity back to the workplace – how can we excel?

 With ever-mounting demands placed upon us in the workplace and the dreaded culture of ‘presenteeism’, leaving work at the office is no easy task.

 However, we need time away from our desks – and our co-workers – if we’re going to do our best work.
 64% of those surveyed felt most inspired when alone and away from distractions – suggesting open-plan offices detract from productivity and best practices.